openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The result of a program expression *evaluation* denotes the following:

--  A variable (the term *variable* is used here in the general, non-terminological sense to denote a modifiable lvalue in the left-hand side of an assignment);
+-  Variable (the term *variable* is used here in the general, non-terminological sense to denote a modifiable lvalue in the left-hand side of an assignment);
    or
--  A value (results found elsewhere).
+-  Value (results found elsewhere).

 .. index::
    evaluation